haskell-perf/graphs/RESULTS_TIME.md

 SUMMARY:

+ * Hash-Graph (Data.HashGraph.Strict) was the fastest 5 times
+ * Fgl (Data.Graph.Inductive.Tree) was the fastest 1 times
-There was 8 ex-aequo
+There was 2 ex-aequo

 ABSTRACT:

- * Hash-Graph (Data.HashGraph.Strict) was 209.53 times faster than Alga (Algebra.Graph)
+ * Hash-Graph (Data.HashGraph.Strict) was 213.84 times faster than Alga (Algebra.Graph)
- * Fgl (Data.Graph.Inductive.Tree) was 121.83 times faster than Alga (Algebra.Graph)
+ * Fgl (Data.Graph.Inductive.Tree) was 121.92 times faster than Alga (Algebra.Graph)
- * Fgl (Data.Graph.Inductive.PatriciaTree) was 72.43 times faster than Alga (Algebra.Graph)
+ * Fgl (Data.Graph.Inductive.PatriciaTree) was 66.23 times faster than Alga (Algebra.Graph)

 ## add a new edge
 ### Mesh